A future-ready syllabus with an enhanced learning experience

 A new learner management system will be introduced in 2022.
 It will be available to all students – those studying the pre-2022 qualifications and those beginning the updated syllabus – and its features and capabilities will mean a much improved digital and remote learning experience.

 The e-assessment platform will also be introduced in 2022 and will be available to all students.
-It will feature additional functionality including spreadsheets, which will help all students to develop their technical competencies, while those studying the PAQ will have new exam questions that will encourage and test softer skills.
+It will enable students to use Microsoft Office files in their exams to better support the development of their technical competencies, while new exam questions will encourage and test their soft skills.

 If you have any questions about the introduction of the new syllabus, please contact us at firstname.lastname@example.org